 The best place to see aerodynamic condensation is looking out an airliner window on takeoff or landing when there is really high humidity, like on a foggy or rainy morning.
 The condensation looks like a fog that forms above the rear half of the wing.
 Sometimes it appears at the wingtips or edges of the flaps as a tightly wound, horizontal spiral.
 Aerodynamic condensation occasionally occurs at high altitudes producing some spectacular results.

 This video, shot in Taipei, Taiwan, has some excellent examples of aerodynamic condensation.
 Due to its moist, tropical climate, Taipei is a perfect place to find this phenomenon.

 You’ll immediately recognize them by the sheet-like cloud trailing the aircraft.
 Often, there will be an iridescent or rainbow effect associated with the contrail as the sunlight diffracts through the ice crystals.

 Another place to see some cool aerodynamic condensation is an air show!
 Military fighter jets often generate impressive condensation due to their high speeds and extreme maneuvers.

-Finally, one last shot.
 Every once in a while, you’ll get treated to both types of contrails at the same time.
-In this photo, the same Atlas Air 747 pictured above began generating both exhaust condensation from the engines and aerodynamic condensation from the horizontal stabilizer (tail wing).
-Extra bonus points anytime you see both types at the same time!
+In this photo, an Atlas Air 747 generates both exhaust condensation from the engines and aerodynamic condensation from the horizontal stabilizer (tail wing).
+Extra bonus points anytime you see both types of contrails at the same time!

-Take a look skyward on the next clear day and take in some contrails!
+Take a look skyward on the next clear day and take in some contrails (or distrails)!